-- 9.8.1 Each competitor has a responsibility to maintain an accurate record of their scores by verifying the lists posted by the Stats Officer. - 9.8.2 After all competitors have completed a match, the provisional stage results must be published and posted in a conspicuous place at the shooting range and, at Level IV or higher matches, at the official match hotel for the purpose of verification by competitors.
-The time and date the subject results were actually posted (not just printed) at each venue must be clearly stated thereon.
+- 9.8.1 Each competitor is responsible has a responsibility to maintain an accurate record of their scores to by verifying the lists posted by the Stats Officer. - 9.8.2 After all competitors have completed a match, the provisional stage results must be published and posted in a conspicuous place at the shooting range and, at Level IV or higher matches, at the official match hotel by the Stats Officer for the purpose of verification by competitors.
+The time and date the subject results were actually posted (not just printed) at each venue must be clearly stated thereon. - 9.8.3 If a competitor detects an error in the provisional those results at the end of the match, they he must file an appeal with the Stats Officer not later than within 1 hour after the results are were actually posted.
+If the appeal is not filed within the time limit, the posted scores will stand and the appeal will be dismissed.

-- 9.8.3 If a competitor detects an error in those results, he must file an appeal with the Stats Officer within 1 hour after the results were actually posted.
-If the appeal is not filed within the time limit, the posted scores will stand and the appeal will be dismissed. - 9.8.4 Competitors who are scheduled (or otherwise authorized by the Match Director) to complete all courses of fire in a match in a period of time less than the full duration of the match (e.g. 1 day format in a 3 day match etc.), are required to check their provisional match results in accordance with the special procedures and time limits specified by the Match Director (e.g. via a website), failing which scoring appeals will not be accepted.
+- 9.8.4 Competitors who are scheduled (or otherwise authorized by a the Match Director) to complete all courses of fire in a match in a period of time less than the full duration of the match (e.g. 1 day format in a 3 day match etc.), are required to check their provisional match results in accordance with the special procedures and time limits specified by the Match Director (e.g. via a website), failing which scoring appeals will not be accepted.
 The relevant procedure must be published in advance in match literature and/or by way of a notice posted in a conspicuous place at the shooting range prior to commencement of the match (also see Section 6.6). - 9.8.5 A Match Director may elect to have results posted electronically (e.g. via a website) either in addition to, or as an alternative to, physically printing them.
 If so, the relevant procedure must be published in advance in match literature and/or by way of a notice posted in a conspicuous place at the shooting range prior to commencement of the match.
 Facilities (e.g. a computer) must be provided for competitors to view the results if a Match Director has elected to only have results posted electronically.

-9.9 Scoring of Disappearing Targets
+9.9 Scoring of Moving Disappearing Targets